marbemac/ssrx/README.md

   id: string;

   /**
    * Create a context object that will be passed to all of this plugin's hooks.
+Consider this "internal" context meant
+   * for use in this plugin.
+   *
+   * Called once per request.
    */
   createCtx?: Function;

   hooks?: {
     /**
      * Extend the app ctx object with additional properties.
-The app ctx object is made available
+Consider this "external" context - it is made available
      * to the end application on the server and the client.
      */
     'app:extendCtx'?: Function;